 Let’s face it, in order to have a successful app, it’s important to invigorate dormant users to reduce the churn rate and improve customer lifetime value.
 Basically, the number of new users must be higher than the number of users who leave.
 A win-back strategy is simply a marketing plan which will get those DAUs who dropped off to return to your app.
 This means you retain them as active users, and reduce your churn rate (the percentage of users who stop using an app during a given period).
 First though, if you want to learn more about how to measure mobile app retention rate check out this blog which will teach you more about MAU vs DAU.

 How to create a win-back strategy

 First, you need to identify why a user has stopped using the app.
-This will help you come up with the right strategy to recapture the attention of your inactive app users and encourage them to re-engage.
+This will help you come up with the right strategy to improve your app retention rate and recapture the attention of your inactive app users and encourage them to re-engage.
 There are many tools to help you come up with the tactics to bring your disengaged app users back on board.
 It may take a combination of using different analytics tools and crash reporting tools to find the relevant data.

 To create a winning win-back strategy you will need tools for:

 - Analytics – especially Recency, Frequency & Monetary Stats

 - Online Feedback Surveys

 What you really need though, is one management console with all the integrated services in one place to cover all aspects of mobile marketing.
 You want to have complete visibility on how an app is performing technically and commercially and have the tools such as push notifications and app store optimisation (ASO) to deliver better results.
 Kumulos mobile marketing automation platform does just that.
 It comes with a comprehensive range of services covering the entire life cycle of the app.
 Its 5 integrated services include app store optimization, analytics & reporting, backend hosting, crash reporting & API endpoint monitoring and its award winning push notifications service, which received awards from Business of Apps, Mobile App Daily and The Tool.